Why is NOPEC on My Utility Bill?

 Who is NOPEC?

-NOPEC is a non-profit group of 240 communities in 19 Ohio counties that negotiates lower utility rates.
+NOPEC is a non-profit group of over 240 communities in 20 Ohio counties that negotiates lower utility rates.
 As Ohio’s largest governmental retail aggregation, NOPEC provides competitive pricing to residents and small businesses by buying electricity and natural gas in bulk on behalf of our 950,000 customers.
 In addition to saving Ohioans hundreds of millions of dollars since 2001, we also:

 - Advocate for consumers in hearings that directly impact energy regulation and rates on your utility bills.